 Yes.
 While we don't have a remote lodge, we do have a 6-bedroom "Big Red Lodge" if you have a group of 12, and most of the guests at the Red Shutter Inn and many at the Ram's Head Inn are catskiers, so there is plenty of opportunity to socialize.
 Dinners may also be catered in for your group by pre-arrangement, if you don't want to eat out at restaurants every night.
+The Big Red Lodge books out months in advance, so if you have a large group it is worth locking in your dates in April for the following season if you want that house.
+Otherwise, there are other rental homes and condos available nearby.

 Big Red Cats has very quick and easy access to its ski terrain, which makes a multi-day experience simple and painless, even while staying at the resort.
 It is about a 25-30 minute highway drive from our meeting point at Red Mountain Resort to our snowcat shed.
 Because the highway takes us all the way up to 1500m, it is a simple and quick process.
 You can take our shuttle bus, or there is parking for your own vehicle if you prefer.
 The daily avalanche training is performed there, and from the cat shed, it is only 40 minutes to the top of the first run.